jonas1ara/73/README.md

         |- Sheldon.gif
 ```

-- **.vscode:** Contains the 'tasks.json' file that configures the build task in Visual Studio Code
+- **.vscode:** Contains the 'tasks.json' file that configures the build task in Visual Studio Code for `/usr/bin/g++` and the configuration for the output generated `${fileDirname}\\${fileBasenameNoExtension}.out`

-- **Libraries:** Contains the libraries that are used in the repository, for example the library `ArrayPrinter.h` which contains generic functions to print different arrays
+- **Libraries:** Contains the libraries that are used in the repository, for example the library `ArrayPrinter.h` which contains generic functions to print different arrays, you don't have to understand this topic, don't worry

 - **Modern:** Modern C++ is extremely extensive from time to time it is good to help the memory to review certain topics for its understanding, within this folder you will find explanations of essential C++ functions that are covered in this repository, each subfolder is a topic with the source code and the README that explains said topic, for example the `Vector` folder contains the C++ source code `Vector.cpp` and the file `README.md`. **I highly recommend reading the entire 'Hazing' section which contains a series of good practices and tips for programming in C++**